 To improve their cybersecurity, many organizations are turning to endpoint security software to keep their networks safe.
 As employees continue to work remotely, a company’s number of endpoints grows and they become more vulnerable.
 Hackers can use smartphones, laptops, and even printers to access company data.
-To help you protect your network, we’ve provided a list of the top endpoint protection software for 2021.
+To help you protect your network, we’ve provided a list of the top endpoint protection software.

 Top Endpoint Protection Software

 - Malwarebytes Endpoint Protection

 McAfee Endpoint Security prevents malware and breaches with antivirus protection, behavioral analysis, and robust firewalls.
 The antimalware feature is continually updated as threat intelligence evolves, and it works on a variety of operating systems, including Windows and Mac.
 It also automates device scanning, analytics, remediation, and application containment to make recovery simpler when you do have a breach.
 The program includes artificial intelligence (AI) and machine learning to provide threat scores and begin triage of affected areas.

 - Can be added to Androids and iPhones for remote workers.